Pat Parker: Career

-Parker worked from 1978 to 1988 as the executive director of the Oakland Feminist Women's Health Center.
+Parker worked from 1978 to 1988 as the medical coordinator and executive director of the Oakland Feminist Women's Health Center.
 In 1979 she toured with the "Varied Voices of Black Women", a group of poets and musicians that included Linda Tillery, Mary Watkins, and Gwen Avery.
 She founded the Black Women's Revolutionary Council in 1980, and she also contributed to the formation of the Women's Press Collective, as well as being involved in wide-ranging activism in gay and lesbian organizing.

 Pat Parker was asked by her father to take "the freedom train of education," Parker moved to Oakland California, in the early 1970s to pursue writing and potential opportunities for activist work.
-Pat Parker worked from 1978 to 1987 as a medical coordinator at the Oakland Feminist Women's Health Center, which Parker helped to expand.
 Parker also participated in political activism and had early involvement with the Black Panther Party, Black Women's Revolutionary Council and formed the Women's Press Collective.
 Parker participated in many forms of activism especially regarding gay and lesbian communities, domestic violence, and rights of people of color.

 Writing

 Parker gave her first public poetry reading in 1963 in Oakland.
 In 1968, she began to read her poetry to women's groups at women's bookstores, coffeehouses and feminist events.

 Judy Grahn, a fellow poet and a personal friend, identifies Pat Parker's poetry as a part of the "continuing Black tradition of radical poetry".

 Cheryl Clarke, another poet and peer, identifies her as a "lead voice and caller" in the world of lesbian poetry.
-Designed to confront both black and women's communities with, as Clarke notes, "the precariousness of being non-white, non-male, non-heterosexual in a racist, misogynist, homophobic, imperial culture.
-Clarke believes that Parker articulates, "a black lesbian-feminist perspective of love between women and the circumstances that prevent our intimacy and liberation."
+Designed to confront both black and women's communities with, as Clarke notes, "the precariousness of being non-white, non-male, non-heterosexual in a racist, misogynist, homophobic, imperial culture".
+Clarke believes that Parker articulates "a black lesbian-feminist perspective of love between women and the circumstances that prevent our intimacy and liberation".

 Parker and Audre Lorde first met in 1969 and continued to exchange letters and visits until Parker's death in 1989.
 Their collaboration inspired many, including lesbian-feminist blues/R&B singer Nedra Johnson, whose song "Where Will You Be?" has become something of a feminist anthem in the USA.
 Audre Lorde and Pat Parker shared common themes within poetry they wrote as well.
 Audre Lorde's piece "The Transformation of Silence into Language and Action" talks extensively about action through language, a similar concept seen in Pat Parker's "Where will you be".